 - Hydrotherapy, which involves swimming or moving in water

-- Animal-assisted therapy, such as using therapy dogs or therapeutic horseback riding
+- Animal-assisted therapy, such as therapeutic horseback riding

 If you think alternative or complementary therapies might help your child, talk to your doctor or therapist about the possible benefits and risks, and how the approach might fit into the medical treatment plan.